 There is a sign on the front door of our office building.
-It’s been there all winter.
+It has been there all winter.
 It says something like this: “Would the last person leaving the building please make sure the doors are locked?
 They sometimes stick”.
 Sometimes it seems like web application security is handled the same way.
 I can almost picture a project manager standing up in a team meeting and saying, to nobody in particular, something like this: “We know we may have a security problem with our site, could somebody please check it before we go live?”

 Losing your customers’ data is not only embarrassing, it can also be expensive.
 Both in terms of direct financial penalties and damage to the reputation of the business.